anhthony/cse15l-lab-reports/report4/lab-report-4-week8.md

 The other group's implementation's output was `[ https://www.twitter.com ,
 https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/schedule
-, https://cse.ucsd.edu/]`, which is almost exactly like what the expected output was except for the whitespaces.
+, https://cse.ucsd.edu/]`, which also differs from the expected output.

 I don't think a small code change of less than 10 lines would make my group's program work for markdown snippet #3 and all related cases that have newlines in brackets and parentheses.
 This is because our program does not take into account new lines inside a markdown link formatting, therefore it is not able to recognize a valid markdown link formatting that spans across multiple lines.
 To fix this case of markdown link formatting, I believe a small code change of less than 10 lines would not be enough, and a whole revamp of the code would be needed instead.